-(Vliamos, Halkos & Tzeremes, 2009): Regional innovation networks (Carayannis & Campbell, 2009): Local culture (Audretsch, Thurik, Verheul & Wennekers, 2002): Other regional characteristics (Verbovskii, Poletaev and Chayka, 2014): The idea, the funding, the team and the ground for development Indirect influence (Psaltopoulos, Stathopoulou and Skoura,2005): Location of the market where the start-up is developed and entrepreneurial risk-perception affect the investment inflows of a start-up, which in turn will affect its success rate given that if such inflows are small, the business cannot develop further.
+(Vliamos, Halkos & Tzeremes, 2009): Regional innovation networks (Carayannis & Campbell, 2009): Local culture (Audretsch, Thurik, Verheul & Wennekers, 2002): Other regional characteristics (Verbovskii, Poletaev and Chayka, 2014): The idea, the funding, the team and the ground for development Indirect influence

-Criteria used by business angels to take funding decisions, either direct or indirect from copies?), customer engagement (i.e. whether potential customers have been engaged in the development of the product, so that the product addresses actual customer needs), route to market (i.e. the route that the product needs to follow to reach the market), market potential (i.e. is a large market available for this product or does the product address a rather small market but with a large potential for growth?), relevant experience (i.e. of the entrepreneur) and financial model (i.e. the ability of the venture to produce profit and how realistic that is).
+Criteria used by business angels to take funding decisions, either direct or indirect

+(Maxwell, Jeffrey & Lévesque, 2011): Product adoption (i.e. how attractive the product is to potential customers), product status (i.e. measures the financial and technological risk in releasing the product in the market), ability to protect the product/brand (i.e. can it be legally protected from copiesP), customer engagement (i.e. whether potential customers have been engaged in the development of the product, so that the product addresses actual customer needs), route to market (i.e. the route that the product needs to follow to reach the market), market potential (i.e. is a large market available for this product or does the product address a rather small market but with a large potential for growthP), relevant experience (i.e. of the entrepreneur) and financial model (i.e. the ability of the venture to produce profit and how realistic that is).